stride3d/stride-docs/en/manual/graphics/cameras/index.md

 * The **far plane**, also known as the draw distance, is the furthest point the camera can see.
 Objects beyond this point aren't drawn.
 The default setting is 1000.

-Xenko renders the area between the near and far planes.
+Stride renders the area between the near and far planes.

 ![Camera position](../../get-started/media/camera-position.png)